 Acidic water dissolves many substances and has an antimicrobial effect because microbes have more difficulty maintaining their structure inside an acidic substance.

-However, because acidic water can dissolve things more efficiently, it often contains more metals like lead, arsenic, nickel, chromium, or zinc, which have severe health effects when consumed.
+However, because acidic water can dissolve things more efficiently, it often contains more heavy metals like lead, arsenic, nickel, chromium, or zinc, which have severe health effects when consumed.

-Neutral Water:
+Neutral Water

 On the pH scale, any substance at exactly 7 is considered neutral.
-Water that has a pH rating of seven is regarded as pure water.
+Water that has a pH rating of 7 is regarded as pure water because it has an even balance of hydrogen ions and hydroxyl ions.

-Alkaline Water:
+Alkaline Water

 On the pH scale, any substance above 7 is considered alkaline.
 Alkaline water has less free hydrogen available, so it will not dissolve or react with different substances.